British PM Johnson has coronavirus, self-isolates in Downing Street

 “I am working from home.
 I’m self-isolating,” Johnson said.

-It was unclear where he was infected or how many government staff and senior ministers would need to isolate themselves after dozens of daily meetings, including news conferences, in Downing Street.
+It was unclear where he was infected or how staff and ministers would need to isolate themselves after dozens of daily meetings, including news conferences, in Downing Street.

-Johnson last appeared at a daily news conference on Wednesday, flanked by the government’s chief scientific adviser, Patrick Vallance, and the government’s top medical adviser, Chris Whitty.
+Johnson last appeared at a news conference on Wednesday, flanked by the government’s chief scientific adviser, Patrick Vallance, and England’s Chief Medical Officer, Chris Whitty.
 The event was closed, with journalists asking questions by video link.

 A spokesman said that the moment Johnson felt symptoms he took steps to avoid close contact, adding that ministers would need to self-isolate if they developed symptoms.

-The spokesman was unaware of further testing among senior ministers.
+Whitty said on Friday he was experiencing symptoms and would also self-isolate.

-The official guidance is for people to stand two meters (6.5 feet) apart to prevent contagion.
-This was not always adhered to for some of Johnson’s earlier press conferences when he appeared with other top officials, although the distance between lecterns had been increased by Wednesday.
+The official guidance is for people to stand two meters (around six feet) apart to prevent contagion.
+This was not always adhered to for some of Johnson’s earlier press conferences, when he appeared with other top officials, although the distance between lecterns had been increased by Wednesday.

 Johnson will have his meals delivered to the door of an apartment at Number 11 Downing Street, while he self-isolates for seven days from the warren of corridors and rooms that make up the seat of British political power at Number 10 Downing Street.